Understanding Drug Rehab Detoxification

 It’s not recommended that a person undergo detoxification alone without medical supervision because of the withdrawal symptoms that are bound to arise.
 They may even prove fatal in some cases.
 The following are the benefits of a fully managed detox program.

-First Stage of Successful Addiction Treatment: A medically supervised detox process is a crucial step offered by inpatient and outpatient rehabs to clients to increase their chances of recovery.
+The First Stage of Successful Addiction Treatment: A medically supervised detox process is a crucial step offered by inpatient and outpatient rehabs to clients to increase their chances of recovery.
 The person is safe because they have a 24/7 surveillance team around them ready to assist during painful withdrawal symptoms.
 After detoxification, the team helps the client access treatment and therapy programs.
 (1)

-Can Be Life-Saving: A fully managed detox is emphasized to identify and treat all alcohol and drug-related medical emergencies caused by substance abuse.
+Can Be Life-Saving: A fully managed detox is emphasised to identify and treat all alcohol and drug-related medical emergencies caused by substance abuse.
 A client experiencing the process without supervision is likely to undergo unanticipated fatal symptoms.

 Prescription Medications Can Ease Uncomfortable Withdrawal Symptoms: Addiction treatment medications are available in almost all managed detoxes.
 Such medication is used to ease the seriousness of the withdrawal symptoms and may be harmful when self-administered without proper management.
 (1)